 But if they’re going to put out a case of eggplants, tell me to take one when there are some that are 3 times as big as the other, what’s the harm in taking 2 small ones instead so we can each have one?

 See?
 It totally makes sense.

 I didn’t actually steal this squash.
 This one’s legit.
 I keep my klepto-ness limited to the smaller items.
 I just felt the need to come clean with all that for some reason.

-Apparently, it’s called a sweet dumpling squash (I’d never seen it before) and it may be the most delicious tasting squash I’ve ever tried.
-The maple syrup and cinnamon it roasted with might have aided in formulating that opinion but I’m convinced the flesh of this squash is the best of all the winter varieties out there.
+Apparently, it’s called a sweet dumpling squash and it may be the most delicious tasting squash I’ve ever tried.
+The maple syrup and cinnamon I roasted it with might have aided in formulating that opinion but I’m convinced the flesh of this squash is the best of all the winter varieties out there.

 If you can refrain from shoving it in your mouth piece by piece as you peel the flesh away from the skin while putting it in the food processor, it makes for one hell of a sweet and savory dip puree with some roasted garlic.